-The mission of the learning resources center is to support the instructional program of the college by providing appropriate resource services to both faculty and students.
-The staff is qualified and ready to help in the development and use of instructional and library materials.
-The LRC contains about 70,000 volumes, over 700 magazines, and extensive back issues of the Chicago Tribune and New York Times on microfilm, as well as instructional media such as tapes, records, slides, films, videotapes, and film strips.
+The function of the learning resources center is to support the instructional program of the college by providing appropriate services to faculty and students.
+The staff is qualified and ready to help in the development, acquisition, and use of a variety of audiovisual media and print materials.
+The LRC collection contains about 85,000 volumes, over 700 magazines, and extensive back issues of the Chicago Tribune and New York Times on microfilm, as well as tapes, records, slides, films, videotapes, and film strips.